folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "The graveyard is company, just tell us what casket to choose" > Graveyard

-* By saying "The graveyard is company, just tell us what casket to choose", Kendrick is asserting that those who "parade in gluttony without givin' truth to the youth" are guratneed to be executed alongside the killers who "like taking innocent lives".
+* By saying, "The graveyard is company, just tell us what casket to choose," Kendrick is asserting that those who "parade in gluttony without givin' truth to the youth" are guaranteed to be executed alongside the killers who "like taking innocent lives."

 * Since their deaths are all but certain, Kendrick cold-heartedly recommends that these people should make plans for their own funeral.
 Since these people have been so consumed by their own vanity for commercialized products, Kendrick seems to suggest that they should take the time to pick the casket that will allow them to take their vanity to the grave.

 {{< /details >}}